FireChickenProductivity/CorrectionChicken/README.md

 For convenience, a single word correction can be done with `spelling (word number) (letters)` or `wording (word number) (word)`.

-When words match a correction rule, the rule is only shown as a correction option if the number of the characters in the relevant words that match the rule divided by the total number of characters in the relevant words exceeds the `user.correction_chicken_correction_percentage_match_threshold` setting.
-This is 0.5 by default requiring more than half of the characters in the relevant words match.
+Correction Chicken divides up text into tokens.
+Every word and every consecutive sequence of non-alphabetic characters is considered a separate token.
+When a series of tokens matches a correction rule, the rule is only shown as a correction option if the number of the characters in the relevant tokens that match the rule divided by the total number of characters in the relevant tokens exceeds the `user.correction_chicken_correction_percentage_match_threshold` setting.
+This is 0.5 by default requiring more than half of the characters in the relevant tokens match.
 If a correction rule matches only a single word, then more than that percentage of a word must match for the corresponding correction option to be shown.

 ## Convenience Commands for Common Misrecognition Patterns
 `trim (word number)` removes the last letter of the word.
 This is useful for situations where a word gets misrecognized as having an extra d or s at the end, such as "an" getting misrecognized as "and".